doublethreedigital/blaze/README.md

 ### Usage

 To open the Blaze modal, press `⌘ P` on Mac or `Ctrl P` on Windows (unless you've configured otherwise).
+You can either press the same keyboard shortcut again to exit or you can press `Escape`.
 You may then search for anything you like, out of the box, the following 'searchables' are supported:

 * Statamic's Native Search (covers entries, terms and users)
 * Collections